FDU-Program-Analysis/chunk-fuzzer-pass/test/target-config.md

 ```

 ## PoDofo
+### !!
+Do not use gclang
+### dependency: libfreetype.

-first , disable some external library in CmakeLists.txt
+First , disable some external library in CmakeLists.txt
 |line number|content|
 |-----------|-------|
 |327 |#FIND_PACKAGE(LIBCRYPTO)